Your Beagle is a perfect companion.

 Luckily, CBD can help your Beagle deal with many of these conditions.

-Below I’ll take a look at 2 of the ailments I mentioned above, intervertebral disc disease and epilepsy, and show you how CBD can help you and your dog manage these conditions.
+Below I’ll take a look at 2 of the ailments I mentioned above, intervertebral disc disease and epilepsy.

 CBD is a versatile compound and has many uses and benefits.